AntonLueders/MagneticFriction/README.md

   <a id="Assumptions"></a>
 # Assumptions and simplifications

-Compared to the experimental setup of [1], MagneticFriction utilizes the following approximations and simplifications
+Compared to the experimental setup of [1], MagneticFriction utilizes the following approximations and simplifications:

-- **Dipole interactions** All magnetic interactions between the cylinder-shaped magnets are modeled via classical dipole interactions
+- **Dipole interactions** All magnetic interactions between the cylinder-shaped magnets are modeled via classical dipole interactions.
 - **Stokes-like shaft friction** For the dissipation term $` f `$ that enters the equations of motion of the particular moments of the slider, a Stokes law $` f(\omega) = - \gamma \omega `$ is utilized.
 - **Angular velocity** The angular velocities of the particular moments are approximated via a simple difference quotient.
 Note that this angular velocity enters the integration step through the Stokes friction law that models the shaft friction.